Image Pre-Processing

 - Smoothing: gaussian, median

-- Normalization: norm, norm2, maxnorm
+- Normalisation: norm, norm2, maxnorm, meannorm, ssmin

-- Enhancement: lmax, clahe
+- Contrast/correction: lmax, invert, clahe

 Temporal Filters